 - Conference Bridge: search for people and groups in xMatters and invite them to a conference call.

 Depending on your chosen engagement method, you'll see one of the dialog boxes show below.
 Start typing in the Recipients field to see a list of users or groups, and then select one or more recipients.
 Enter the remaining details, and then click Submit.
-This generates a new event targeting the recipients listed and deliver notifications across the users' devices.
+This generates a new alert targeting the recipients listed and deliver notifications across the users' devices.

 Engage with xMatters

 The integration creates alerts in xMatters and sends notifications to the appropriate recipients when issues are created or updated in Jira.
 When a webhook triggers an HTTP call to the add-on server, the server builds the alert payload, and queries xMatters for the assignee (if one is populated) based on the Jira SD User ID custom field.
 If the user is found, xMatters sets them as a recipient and creates the alert.
 If they are not found, xMatters targets the default recipient set in the integration configuration.